 The dialogue between fashion and art is the driving force of this collaboration.
 For Mae Maze, fashion is not just clothing.
 It is about its craft and expression.
 The designer herself shares her skills with other professionals who want to start their fashion brand because, for her, the exchange of knowledge is crucial for creation.
-It is the only way to develop their work further and find solutions to problems that might stand in the way of creativity.
+It is the only way to develop their work further and find solutions to problems that might be in the way of creativity.

 Daniel Solomons gets his inspiration from the urban environment and its effect on people.
-The social dimension of architecture and how it conditions human interaction, and its organisation is an important concern in my formal research”, Solomons says.
+The social dimension of architecture and how it conditions human interaction and its organisation is an important concern in my formal research”, Solomons says.
 And like this, he approached Mae Maze’s work, too.
 He was interested in the role of the body as a structural and functional perception in her designs.